AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/DescribeScalingActivities.md

 You can filter query results based on the status of scaling activities.

-Only scaling activities during the last 30 days can be returned.
+You can query scaling activities that are executed in the last 30 days.

 ## Debugging